The Ultimate Mumbai Street Food Guide

 - The lanes around colleges and stations everywhere — Vile Parle, Dadar, Andheri — reward a slow wander.
 Follow the longest local queue.

-Dadar & the station clusters
+Dadar and the station clusters

 Not a beach, not a lane — just honest, high-turnover stalls feeding commuters.
-This is where you get a textbook vada pav, a quick sandwich, or a cutting chai between trains.
+This is where you get a textbook vada pav, a quick sandwich or a cutting chai between trains.
 High turnover is exactly what you want: nothing sits around long enough to go stale.

 How to eat street food safely